William Neville Hart: Marriages

-Following the death of his father, and the remarriage of his mother to Sir William Hart Kt., a banker and Sheriff of London, William Neville Blondeau took the surname of Hart by private act of Parliament of 22 March 1765.
+Following the death of his father, and the remarriage of his mother to Sir William Hart Kt., a banker and Sheriff of London, William Neville Blondeau took the surname of Hart by private act of Parliament, Blondeau's Name Act 1765 (5 Geo.
+3. c.
+17 Pr.) of 22 March 1765.
 Hart had married firstly on 7 January 1765 Elizabeth, daughter of Sir Cæsar Hawkins, 1st Baronet (1711–1786), serjeant-surgeon to the King, and grandfather of Caesar Hawkins, in turn serjeant-surgeon to Queen Victoria.
 Elizabeth, unfortunately, died on 30 October 1766 s.p.

 He married secondly Elizabeth Aspinwall.
 Her father was Stanhope Aspinwall, who on his mother's side, was a great great-grandson of Philip Stanhope, 1st Earl of Chesterfield.
 Aspinwall was a diplomat who had served in Constantinople and Algiers and at the time of his death in 1771 was Secretary to Earl Harcourt, Ambassador to France.
 Aspinwall's wife was named Magdalena, but little else appears to be known of her.

 Career in England

 Hart entered the banking firm of Blackwell, Hart, Darrell, and Croft, of Pall Mall.
 Hart entered the House of Commons for Stafford on 12 April 1770, apparently without opposition, on what interest it is not known.
 He took the degree of D.C.L. from Oxford University in 1772.
-In the House of Commons, Hart made seven speeches, one notably on the proposed, Royal Marriages Act 1772; he spoke for the Court.
+In the House of Commons, Hart made seven speeches, one notably on the proposed Royal Marriages Act 1772; he spoke for the Court.
 Another dealt with the appointment of Oliver over the printer's case.
 He did not stand in 1774.